 Possible Effects on Lifestyle

-Some potential problems experienced by individuals who have had prostate cancer include:
+Possible problems that people who have had prostate cancer can experience:

 For more information on specific health conditions, pastimes, occupations and countries please select here: